cpaika/tech-blog-v3.github.io/_drafts/2020-04-30-www-is-just-a-subdomain.md

 The first web page was published by Tim Berners-Lee, the web's creator.
 It was called the World Wide Web Project Page and was located at [info.cern.ch/hypertext/WWW/TheProject.html](info.cern.ch/hypertext/WWW/TheProject.html).

 It seems [info.cern.ch](info.cern.ch) was intended to be the CERN homepage, while [www.cern.ch](www.cern.ch) would be the World Wide Web Project Page.
 However, the CERN team never got around to switching the domains.
 The next person to make a webpage must of assumed that since CERN's homepage was [www.cern.ch](www.cern.ch) that using `www` as a subdomain was the standard.
-They copied the pattern, as did others and that was that.
-From then on, it had a life of its own and continues being copied to this day.
+They copied the pattern, as did others, and that was that.
+From then on it had a life of its own and continues being copied to this day.

 So go figure - `www`, which I've heard, read, and typed myself thousands of time isn't even a convention - its a copy and paste artifact!